Why Bedtime Is So Hard-and How To Make Bedtime Easier

 Aug 31, 2025Does your child get fighting mad when it is time to go to bed?
 If so, you're not alone.
+Most parents want to know how to make bedtime easier!

 For many kids, the shift from play to sleep isn’t just a relaxing bedtime routine or as simple as deciding it is time to sleep.
 It’s a full-body transition that is jarring and fought with tears, meltdowns, and stalling while they continue to run circles around you because you're too tired to chase them!
 When their nervous system is still in high gear, asking them to settle down can feel like asking a car going 80 miles per hour to stop instantly.

+In my job as pediatric occupational therapist a common question I get is how to calm a sensory seeker at bedtime.
 We often think of bedtime as the time to quiet everything.
 But for kids with a lot of energy, ADHD, autistic kids, sensory differences, or trauma histories, quiet doesn’t come first.
 It comes last.

 The Missing Step: Arousal Transitions